Golden pothos plant with heart-shaped trained vines and healthy variegated leaves showing proper pothos plant care

 How to Propagate Pothos?

-Person repotting a pothos plant cutting into soil, showing proper pothos plant propagation and care steps
+Person repotting a pothos cutting into soil, showing proper pothos plant propagation and care steps

 Propagation & Repotting a pothos cutting for healthy new growth.